wookjeHan/6998_Final/README.md

 # Overview

-This project evaluates advanced reasoning methods, [Graph of Thought (GoT)](https://github.com/spcl/graph-of-thoughts) and [ReWOO](https://arxiv.org/abs/2305.18323), on the [Travel Planner](https://github.com/OSU-NLP-Group/TravelPlanner?tab=readme-ov-file) benchmark, which requires generating travel itineraries that meet complex user constraints like budgets and logical sequencing.
-By comparing these methods to traditional techniques like Chain of Thought (CoT) and Tree of Thought (ToT), we analyze their effectiveness in real-world reasoning tasks.
+This project 1) evaluates advanced reasoning methods, [Graph of Thought (GoT)](https://github.com/spcl/graph-of-thoughts) and [ReWOO](https://arxiv.org/abs/2305.18323) compared to the naive baselines and 2) conduct error-analysis to improve the advanced reasoning method for the real-world task, on the [Travel Planner](https://github.com/OSU-NLP-Group/TravelPlanner?tab=readme-ov-file) benchmark, which requires generating travel itineraries that meet complex user constraints like budgets and logical sequencing.
+By comparing these methods to traditional techniques like Chain of Thought (CoT) and Tree of Thought (ToT), we analyze their effectiveness in real-world reasoning tasks and suggest further room to make LLMs handle sophisicated reasoning task.

 # Setup Environment